 Semantic Fidelity Lab Series: Drift Detection in AI Systems

 Across model monitoring, evaluation, and governance, drift is often treated as a narrow technical issue.
-These documents reframe drift as a multi-layer condition spanning data, behavior, meaning, and system-level feedback.
-As AI systems scale, optimize, and operate on compressed representations, failure becomes less visible.
-Systems do not break.
-They continue working while slowly disconnecting from reality.
+These documents frame it as a broader system condition involving data, behavior, meaning, incentives, and feedback loops.
+As AI systems scale and operate through compressed representations, failure can become harder to see.
+The system keeps functioning, but its connection to reality weakens.

-This collection introduces drift detection as both a technical and structural problem, providing practical frameworks for identifying where alignment is degrading and why standard metrics fail to capture it.
-Together, these documents map how drift emerges across modern AI systems, from measurable performance changes to silent failures in meaning and intent.
+This collection presents drift detection as both a technical and structural problem.
+It offers frameworks for identifying where alignment is degrading, why standard metrics often miss the signal, and how silent failures emerge across modern AI systems.

 Documents — Drift Detection in AI Systems

-Detecting Silent Model Drift in LLM Systems (SFL 01) [PDF]
+Detecting Silent Model Drift in LLM Systems SFL 01

 Additional Resources